+Optionally including Timeout Interval element (TIE) (9.4.2.48) with Timeout Interval Value set to dot11RSNAConfigPASNPTKSATimeout and Timeout Interval Type set to 2 (key lifetime interval).

 The non-AP STA sends the first PASN frame to the AP.

 Upon receiving the first PASN frame, the AP